AndyWendt/Vim/README.md

 Plugins are in a different file sourced by the `.vimrc`.
 The location for this file is set to be `~/.vim/plugins.vim`.

+Plugin config files are to be put in `plugin-config` folder and sourced in the `.vimrc

 Install Plugins:

 Launch `vim` and run `:PluginInstall`